Sprechen Sie Deutsch? Merkel wants more German spoken in EU

 They also trumpet their opposition to common euro zone bond issuance and a Europe-wide deposit guarantee scheme.

-"This would mutualise risks, forcing German savers to guarantee the deposits of other countries," the draft program, which is due to be approved this weekend, reads.
+"This would mutualise risks, forcing German savers to guarantee the deposits of other countries," the draft programme, which is due to be approved this weekend, reads.

 The parties hold up Germany's balanced economy and robust industrial base as a "worldwide model".